FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-06.md

 See the discussion about noiseful and noiseless ends of SUT performance spectrum.
-Stable results are closer to the noiseless end of SUT preformance spectrum, so MLRsearch may need to allow some frequency of high-loss trials to ignore the reare but big effects near the noisefull end.
+Stable results are closer to the noiseless end of SUT preformance spectrum, so MLRsearch may need to allow some frequency of high-loss trials to ignore the rare but big effects near the noisefull end.

 MLRsearch is able to do such trial result filtering, but it needs a configuration option to tell it how much frequent can the infrequent big loss be.
-This option is called exceed ratio.
+This option is called the exceed ratio.
 It tells MLRsearch what ratio of trials (more exactly what ratio of trial seconds) can have trial loss ratio larger than goal loss ratio and still be classified as a lower bound.
 Zero exceed ratio means all trials have to have trial loss ratio